 Infrastructure is the backbone of our communities, providing not only critical services (such as water, transportation, electricity, and communications), but also the means for health, safety, and economic growth.
-These systems often extend beyond our communities providing service to entire regions and contributing to the delivery of National Critical Functions.
+These systems often extend beyond our communities providing service to entire regions and contributing to the delivery of national critical functions.
 Given the vital importance of infrastructure to our social and economic well-being, it is imperative we ensure our networks are strong, secure, and resilient.
 In order for communities to thrive in the face of uncontrollable circumstances and adapt to changing conditions (e.g., evolving security threats, impacts from extreme weather, technological development, and socio-economic shifts), we must work to make our infrastructure more resilient.

-Presidential Policy Directive 21 (PPD-21) - Critical Infrastructure Security and Resilience defines resilience as the ability to prepare for and adapt to changing conditions and withstand and recover rapidly from disruptions.
+The National Security Memorandum on Critical Infrastructure Security and Resilience (NSM-22) defines resilience as "the ability to prepare for threats and hazards, adapt to changing conditions, and withstand and recover rapidly from adverse conditions and disruptions."
 Infrastructure resilience depends on both physical attributes of engineered infrastructure systems and on the capabilities of organizations affecting the operation and management of those systems (e.g., infrastructure owners and operators, regulatory authorities, and vendors and contractors).
 Resilience is also influenced by organizational factors such as the existence of business continuity and emergency response plans, the level of workforce training, and the frequency of exercises to test plans.
-Developing resilience is essential to managing the wide range of risks that communities face, including those presented by dependencies between and among infrastructure systems.1 face of multiple threats and changes.
+Developing resilience is essential to managing the wide range of risks that communities face, including those presented by dependencies between and among infrastructure systems.3 plan for the security and resilience of critical infrastructure services in the face of multiple threats and changes.
 The primary audience for the IRPF is state, local, tribal, and territorial governments and associated regional organizations; however, the IRPF can be flexibly used by any organization seeking to enhance their resilience planning.
 It provides resources for integrating critical infrastructure into planning as well as a framework for working regionally and across systems and jurisdictions.

-The Cybersecurity and Infrastructure Security Agency (CISA) developed the Infrastructure Resilience Planning Framework (IRPF) to provide an approach for localities, regions, and the private sector to work together to plan for the security and resilience of critical infrastructure services in the
+The Cybersecurity and Infrastructure Security Agency (CISA) developed the Infrastructure Resilience Planning Framework (IRPF) to provide an approach for localities, regions, and the private sector to work together to